Can Police Issue Violence Restraining Orders?

 The two types of restraining orders are the VRO and a Misconduct Restraining Order (MRO) which is the chosen order when the persons involved are not in a domestic or family relationship – that is, anyone you are not related to by birth, a de facto relationship or marriage.

-While having an MRO served to you is not an offence in itself and won’t be shown on a criminal record, any breach of it is.
+While having an MRO served to you is not an offence and won’t be shown on a criminal record, any breach of it is.
 If the person breaches the terms of the MRO they can be fined up to $1,000.

 It is not only the police who can order protection.
-Any person who needs protection can apply for an MRO against a person they are not related to if they fear harm or intimidation.
+Any person who needs protection can apply for an MRO against someone they are not related to if they fear harm or intimidation.
 If the person is related to them or they are in a relationship with that person then they need to apply for a VRO rather than an MRO.

 But what if you are the respondent of an MRO or VRO and the protected person – called the applicant -contacts you by phone or even face to face?
 It is important to hang up the phone and/or walk away so you can’t be charged with a breach.
 If it happens more often, it is important to apply to have the MRO or VRO terms varied so that the applicant is not allowed to contact you.